 KLINGER IGI's CNC routers cut custom parts by using precision drives with variable speed rotational heads that run exchangeable cutting bits and tools.

-Each tool is selected to achieve the desired cutting shape, dimension, and edge finish on the material being cut.
+Accordingly, each tool is selected to achieve the desired cutting shape, dimension, and edge finish on the material being cut.
 Often, router heads are combined with knife cutting heads to perform multiple operations on the same material at the same work center (cutting table).

 There are several advantages a CNC router enjoys over other processes used to cut rigid and semi-rigid materials.